Adam Pocock

 PhD Alumni, graduated 2012

 I left Manchester in September 2012, after 8 years, and I'm now a researcher at Oracle Labs.
 I currently work in the Information Retrieval and Machine Learning group in the Burlington, MA campus.
-This website remains to host my PhD thesis (Feature Selection via Joint Likelihood, PDF), papers and associated software.
+This website hosts my PhD thesis (Feature Selection via Joint Likelihood, PDF), software from my PhD and my academic papers.

 Before that I was a PhD student at the School of Computer Science in the University of Manchester, UK.
 I was a member of both the Advanced Processor Technologies (APT) group and the Machine Learning & Optimisation (MLO) group in Manchester.
 I used to TA, running Labs and Examples classes for Undergraduates.